tony-josi/covid19_spread_simulator/readme.md

 ## COVID 19 GRAPHICAL SPREAD SIMULATOR

-COVID19 SPREAD SIMULATOR is a graphical simulator that simulates the **spread(infections), diagnosis(testing), recovery and death** of entities in a city due to COVID19 along with normal deaths and births of enitties happening in the city written in pure **C**.
+COVID19 SPREAD SIMULATOR is a graphical simulator that simulates the **spread(infections), diagnosis(testing), recovery and death** of entities in a city due to COVID19 along with normal deaths and births of entities happening in the city written in pure **C**.

 The simulator is highly configurable with options to configure limited set of settings using the structure feilds by init functions or building more customized verion by editing private/core define files (such as city size).